DiptoProdipto/Web-Engineering/README.md

 # Web-Engineering
-This repository contains web applications
+This repository contains the project of my Web Engineering course.